MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/setup-deploy-on-premises-pu12.md

 3. If you're using SSL certificates that were already generated, skip the Certificate generation and update the thumbprints in the configTemplate.xml file.
 The certificates need to be installed in the CurrentUser\My store and their private keys must be exportable.

 > [!WARNING]
 > Because of a leading not-printable special character, which is difficult to determine when present, the cert manager should not be used to copy thumbprints.
-If the not-printable special character is present, you will get **X509 certificate not valid** error.
+If the not-printable special character is present, you will get the error, **X509 certificate not valid**.
 To retrieve the thumbprints, see results from PowerShell commands or run the following commands in PowerShell.
 > ```powershell
 > dir cert:\CurrentUser\My
 > dir cert:\LocalMachine\My